bevyengine/bevy-website/content/news/2022-04-12-bevy-0.7/index.md

 }
 ```

-Astute `std` doc readers might notice that the Rust team [recommends only using Deref/DerefMut for smart pointers, to avoid confusion](https://doc.rust-lang.org/std/ops/trait.Deref.html).
+Astute `std` doc readers might notice that the Rust team [recommends only using `Deref`/`DerefMut` for smart pointers, to avoid confusion](https://doc.rust-lang.org/std/ops/trait.Deref.html).
 Components like `Items` _are not_ smart pointers.
-We personally don't care.
-This pattern works, it is already widely used in the Rust ecosystem, and Good UX Comes First.
+We choose to ignore this advice, as this pattern works, is already widely used in the Rust ecosystem, and Good UX Comes First.

 ## WorldQuery Derives